BTNeandertha1/BTDiablo/README.md

 - 85 Great Marsh
 - 85 Flayer Dungeon (All Levels)
 - 85 Spider Cavern
-- Lower Kurast is DANGEROUS in NIGHTMARE and HELL...
+- Lower Kurast is DANGEROUS in Hell and Insanity...
 Like really...
 - Durance of Hate Level 3
    - Added Aura to Maffer Dragonhand
    - Added Aura to Wyand Voidbringer